 Emotions are a primary element of human existence.

 In order to achieve emotional wellness, an individual must learn how to understand and control these emotions, among several other tasks.

 The Power Of Emotional Wellness

 Emotion holds a great amount of power in a person’s life.

-The association between an emotion and a specific event or circumstance in a person’s life can change the way that individual sees that event and can even change the person’s actions in response to the event.
+The association between emotions, a specific event, or circumstance in a person’s life can change the way that an individual sees that event and can even change the person’s actions in response to the event.

 For instance, if an event evokes fear, the individual will find ways to avoid a repeat occurrence of that event.

 Positive emotions can contribute to a person’s actions and encourage them to grow and expand beyond his or her limits.
 Emotions such as happiness, peacefulness, and love motivate an individual to make decisions that may improve their well-being and lifestyle in the long-term.